Dany joined the fire service in 1988 and has since gone on to become one of the highest ranking women firefighters in Europe.

-Sue Budden joined the Brigade as Head of Finance in 2006.
-She began her career at Coopers and Lybrand in Norwich (now Price Waterhouse Coopers) as a public sector auditor at the start of their development of public sector work.
-Sue then moved to London to work in local government while completing her CIPFA qualification, working at Westminster, Southwark and Hackney councils.
+Sue began her career at Coopers and Lybrand (now Price Waterhouse Coopers), in Norwich, as a public sector auditor at the start of their development of public sector work.

 After moving to London, Sue worked in local government while completing her CIPFA qualification - working for Westminster, Southwark, and Hackney councils.